Deadtargaryen/Deadtargaryen/README.md

 I am a passionate developer with a keen interest in web development, mobile development, open-source contributions and algorithm development.
 I enjoy learning new technologies and applying them to solve real-world problems.

 - 🔭 I’m currently working on: Tinytusk.
 A digital marketplace for the best digital assets on the planet.
-- 🌱 I’m currently learning: C++, .NET & Python for machine learning.
+- 🌱 I’m currently learning: Rust for Machine Learning and Artificial Intelligence.
 - 👯 I’m looking to collaborate on: Open Source projects that are AI-centered alongside web development projects.
 - ⚡ Fun fact: Temple Labs is about to launch🚀